 Debunking "Non-Facts" - Clearing up a couple myths behind healthy choices.

 Of all the columns I've written and advice I've given, it's the small things that have generated the most controversy.
-I wrote about the dangers of detox diets and there was barely a murmur.
-But when I suggested that people switch from regular soda to the diet versions, I received more than 3 dozen emails and letters from people as far away as Thailand!
+I wrote about the dangers of detox diets, and there was barely a murmur.
+But when I suggested that people switch from regular soda to the diet versions, I received more than three dozen emails and letters from people as far away as Thailand!

 The correspondence all tends to follow a theme.
 They contain a sprinkling of truth, but then they're surrounded by large amounts of misinformation and capped off with what I call the "big scary non-fact."

 What's a non-fact?
 It's a skewed reason people give themselves to continue doing things that are unhealthy.
-In the past year there have been 2 recurring topics covered in half of those letters and email.
+In the past year, there have been two recurring topics covered in half of those letters and email.
 Here they are, along with what I hope will be my final words on each.

 Non-fact #1: "You can't suggest people switch from regular to diet soda!
 Haven't you heard?
 Diet soda CAUSES obesity!"